 Funded by the Florida Department of Transportation Five Year Work Program, three projects add tolled Express lanes to Interstate 295 around Jacksonville.
 The initial project upgrades a 4.2-mile project between the Buckman Bridge and Interstate 95.
 Construction added two 12-foot managed lanes per direction, sound walls at various locations, new retention ponds and all electronic tolling (AET) gantries.
 Work started here in October 2014.

-Initially expected to be completed by summer 2017,2 the $89 million project through Fall 2018 expanded I-295 at Mandarin to ten overall lanes.
-Ingress and egress points for the Express Lanes are located west of Florida 13 (San Jose Boulevard) and at the cloverstack interchange with Interstate 95.
-See the FDOT District 2 project web site for additional information.
+Initially expected to be completed by Summer 2017,2 the $89 million project through Fall 2018 expanded I-295 at Mandarin to ten overall lanes.
+Ingress and egress points for the Express Lanes are located west of SR 13 (San Jose Boulevard) and at the cloverstack interchange with Interstate 95.

-Express lanes are being added to a five mile section of Interstate 295 between Florida 9B and Florida 202 (J. Turner Butler Boulevard).
+Express lanes are being added to a five mile section of Interstate 295 between SR 9B and SR 202 (J. Turner Butler Boulevard).
 Again the freeway will expand by two 12-foot managed lanes per direction with sound walls, retention ponds and AET gantries added.
-The three year, $139.9 million project kicked off in summer 2016.3
+Expected to run three years, the $139.9 million project kicked off in Summer 2016.3

 Northbound ingress points will be located on SR 9B and I-295 north of U.S. 1 (Philips Highway).
 Southbound ingress points will allow access north of the JTB interchange and by the Gate Parkway off-ramp (Exit 54).
 Additionally an Express lane flyover will connect northbound with the JTB ramps.

 Associated work adds auxiliary lanes to Interstate 295 from SR 9B north to SR 152 (Baymeadows Road) and widens the freeway to four lanes southbound from SR 202 to Gate Parkway.
 Ramps at SR 152 (Exit 56), Gate Parkway (Exit 54) and JTB (Exit 53) will be expanded.
-Anticipated completion is spring 2019.
-See the FDOT District 2 project web site for more details.
+Anticipated completion is Spring 2019.

-Long range plans include an additional 7.0 miles of Express Lanes for the northeast quadrant of Interstate 295 between the N.B.
+Long range plans include an additional 7.0 miles of Express Lanes for the northeast quadrant of I-295 between the N.B.
 Broward Bridge and North Interchange with Interstate 95.

 - FDOT Interchange Report, updated July 2012.